ivikramsahu/install-nginx-on-linux-centos8/README.md

     when you type `y` + enter

-    It will automatically install all dependecies
+    It will automatically install all dependencies

-2)  Once you have installed nginx successfully trigger the below command.
+2)  Once you have installed nginx successfully, trigger the below command on terminal.

     ```bash
     sudo systemctl enable nginx